top of page

 • Avoid the use of “no”, phrasing issues in a positive way (eg gentle hands rather than no hitting)

-• Comfort the hurt child if it is clear who has been hurt
+• Comfort the hurt tamaiti if it is clear who has been hurt

-• Keep the other child close in an affectionate way but remove other attention (no eye contact)
+• Keep the other tamaiti close in an affectionate way but remove other attention (no eye contact)

-• Facilitate/support a sustained positive interaction between the childrenimmediately and give lots of gentle, clear feedback to both children about their play
+• Facilitate/support a sustained positive interaction between the tamariki immediately and give lots of gentle, clear feedback to both tamariki about their play

 Young children